When labour begins, it marks the end of your pregnancy journey and the beginning of a new and exciting chapter: parenthood.

 Nesting- If it means using all the cushions and pillows in the house to get comfortable, do it!
 Build yourself a comfortable nest where you are able to relax.

 Massage - Birth partners and doulas are essential for providing massage and pressure for you.
-Make sure they know which types are more helpful than others by experimenting with different techniques during pregnancy and in labour.
+Make sure they know which types are more helpful by experimenting with different techniques during pregnancy and in labour.

 Aromatherapy – Research this before labour so you know which oils are useful for their calming and energising properties, but also which ones you like the smell of.